 We not only had a lot of fun, but the girls (and their parents) loved it and all of them bought a copy.

-While you are thinking out of the box – try thinking inside the frame!
+While you’re thinking outside the box, try thinking inside the frame!

 Take today’s photography composition tip—framing—and get out there this weekend!
 Find some ways to frame your subjects.
 Do some of the cliché frames, but also try for some unique ones you haven’t seen before!
 It’s fun.
 As photo composition ideas go, framing is one of the big ones!